quentint/sass-svg-util/README.md

 # tkwk-svg-size

-Quick mixin to simplify SCG sizing with SASS.
+Quick mixin to simplify SVG sizing with SASS.